 Through m-commerce, shoppers can find the best deal available while feeling supported by chatbots, augmented reality, and other mobile technologies from anywhere and at any hour.

-Second, the tremendous growth in this form of commerce, which has been changing how people shop online, is expected to continue.
+Second, the tremendous growth in this form of commerce, which has been changing how people buy online, is expected to continue.

-By delivering an improved m-commerce experience in the months and years ahead, internet retailers can better cater to users making purchases on their phones.
-This will likely lead to more conversions and revenue for these companies.
+By delivering an improved m-commerce experience in the months and years ahead, internet retailers can better cater to users purchasing on their phones.
+This will likely lead to a higher conversion rate and more revenue for these brands.

 Another benefit that stores can enjoy when they focus on m-commerce is that they can be accessible to their customers at all times.
 Besides being available through a company’s own site, products can be obtained via social media apps, Amazon, and other platforms.